Magoichi Tawara: Political career

-After returning to Japan, he was appointed as Governor of Mie Prefecture (1912–1914), Governor of Miyazaki Prefecture (1914–1915), Governor of Hokkaido (1915–1919), and served as a senior official within the Ministry of Colonial Affairs.
+After returning to Japan, he was appointed as Governor of Mie Prefecture (1912–1914), Governor of Miyazaki Prefecture (1914–1915), Director-General of the Hokkaido Agency (1915–1919), and served as a senior official within the Ministry of Colonial Affairs.
 Tawara was elected to the Lower House of the Diet of Japan in the 1924 General Election, under the Kenseikai banner.
 He later changed his political party affiliation to the Rikken Minseitō, and was reelected for six terms.
 He served as Secretary-General of the party in 1929.

 In 1929, Prime Minister Osachi Hamaguchi picked Tawara as Minister of Commerce and Industry.
 After his term expired in April 1931, he continued to play an important role in the Diet and in the general administration of the Rikken Minseitō.
 As with all other Japanese politicians, Tawara was forced to join the Taisei Yokusankai created by Prime Minister Fumimaro Konoe in 1940.
 However, Tawara was defeated in the 1942 General Election and retired from public life.
 He died in 1944 at the age of 77.